kauanmatos224/DATA_SCIENCE/README.md

 # DATA_SCIENCE
-The repository of knowledge of the Data Analisys with Python
+The repository of the Data Analisys Knowledge with Python

 -Linear Regression
 -Pipelines